CGI-FR/crowd-chess-data/README.md

 ## Win/Draw/Loss evaluation

-Show evolution of win/draw/loss evaluation over time, can be filtered in between turns to show a single chessgame.
+Show evolution of win/draw/loss evaluation over time (white point of view), can be filtered in between turns to show a single chessgame.

 ### DevFest 2024 - Day 1